rockalber/Record-Keeping-React-Js-Project/README.md

 # Getting Started with Create React App

-Navigate to this link:
+Navigate to this link:  [Visit Site](https://record-keeping-project.netlify.app).
-record-keeping-project.netlify.app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).